-This graph shows the change in unemployment rate from when the 5 year CEDS was created to exactly 3 years later during the highest unemployment rate during the pandemic.
-While the average unemployment rate for the entire 10 county area is currently at 9.9%, it peaked at a whopping 15% in the summer of 2020.
+This graph shows the change in unemployment rate from when the 5 year CEDS was created to exactly 4 years later.
+While the average unemployment rate for the entire 10 county area is currently at 10.9%, it peaked at a whopping 15% in the summer of 2020.
 While there has been some recovery, this had a significant negative impact on the local economy that will likely linger for months if not years.